Snippets and Text Expansion Troubleshooting

 Alfred's Snippets and Text Expansion feature is an incredibly useful way to save time by keeping your most used text clips as snippets you can paste with a few characters.

-If you've followed the steps to activate text expansion but are still not seeing any expansion taking place, take a look at the troubleshooting steps below.
+- My snippets are not expanding: If you've followed the steps to activate text expansion but are still not seeing any expansion taking place.

-If your snippets are expanding incorrectly, partially or the keyword isn't disappearing fully, skip to the Partial Expansion troubleshooting section.
+- My snippets are expanding incorrectly, partially or the keyword isn't disappearing fully.

 My snippets aren't expanding at all